aniketmondal1210/GFG-Chronicles/Difficulty: Basic/Red OR Green/README.md

-# Problem: Make the String Same-Coloured
+# Make the String Same-Coloured

 ## Problem Statement
 You are given a string `S` of length `N` consisting only of uppercase characters: